Should you hibernate or shutdown Windows PC at night

-A question most energy conscious folks have!
-Should I hibernate or shut down my Windows PC at night?
+A question most energy-conscious folks have!
+Should I hibernate or shut down my Windows 11 or Windows 10 computer at night?
 Which is better?
-In this article we explore both options and then you can decide for yourself.
+In this article, we explore both options, and then you can decide for yourself.

 If you’re a Windows user, Microsoft suggests that you just set up your PC to “hibernate” overnight.
 “Hibernate” powers down your monitor to about 5 watts of energy and your PC to 2.3 watts—virtually the same as turning your PC off (your monitor uses zero watts when turned off.
 Either way, you save as much as $90 a year in power costs compared to a PC left on with a 3-D screen saver running.

-If you use the “hibernate” feature of Windows XP (and previous versions including Windows 2000 and Windows Me), or even the “sleep” feature of most new Dell and other PC models, it really doesn’t however matter much, if you shutdown or hibernate.
+If you used the “hibernate” feature of Windows XP (and previous versions including Windows 2000 and Windows Me), or even the “sleep” feature of most new Dell and other PC models, it really did not matter much – if you shut down or hibernated.

 Even the folks at Energy Star agree you save almost as much energy as you do turning off your computer for the night (minus unplugging it).
 And you won’t have to endure a lengthy “re-booting” process the next morning; your computer should “wake up” in 30 seconds or less.